Meteorite contains evidence of liquid water on Mars 742 million years ago

 11-06-2024

-Researchers show the Lafayette meteorite was exposed to liquid water while located on Mars
+Researchers show the Lafayette Meteorite was exposed to liquid water while located on Mars

 Marissa Tremblay, assistant professor with the Department of Earth, Atmospheric, and Planetary Sciences (EAPS) at Purdue University, is the lead author of this publication.
-She uses noble gases like helium, neon, and argon, to study the physical and chemical processes shaping the surfaces of Earth and other planets.
+She uses noble gases like helium, neon and argon, to study the physical and chemical processes shaping the surfaces of Earth and other planets.
 She explains that some meteorites from Mars contain minerals that formed through interaction with liquid water while still on Mars.

 “Dating these minerals can therefore tell us when there was liquid water at or near the surface of Mars in the planet's geologic past,” she says.
 “We dated these minerals in the Martian meteorite Lafayette and found that they formed 742 million years ago.
-We do not think there was abundant liquid water on the surface of Mars this time.
+We do not think there was abundant liquid water on the surface of Mars at this time.
 Instead, we think the water came from the melting of nearby subsurface ice called permafrost, and that the permafrost melting was caused by magmatic activity that still occurs periodically on Mars to the present day.”

 In this publication, her team demonstrated that the age obtained for the timing of water-rock interaction on Mars was robust and that the chronometer used was not affected by things that happened to Lafayette after it was altered in the presence of water.

-“The age could have been affected by the impact that ejected Lafayette from Mars, the heating Lafayette experienced during the 11 million years it was floating out in space, or the heating Lafayette experienced when it fell to Earth and burned up a little bit in Earth’s atmosphere,” she says.
+“The age could have been affected by the impact that ejected the Lafayette Meteorite from Mars, the heating Lafayette experienced during the 11 million years it was floating out in space, or the heating Lafayette experienced when it fell to Earth and burned up a little bit in Earth’s atmosphere,” she says.
 “But we were able to demonstrate that none of these things affected the age of aqueous alteration in Lafayette.”

 Ryan Ickert, senior research scientist with Purdue EAPS, is a co-author of the paper.
 He uses heavy radioactive and stable isotopes to study the timescales of geological processes.
 He demonstrated that other isotope data (previously used to estimate the timing of water-rock interaction on Mars) were problematic and had likely been affected by other processes.